Multirate partially explicit scheme for multiscale flow problems: Introduction

 The paper is organized as follows.
 In Section \ref{sec:prelim}, we describe the problem setup and the partially explicit scheme.
 The construction of the multiscale spaces is discussed in Section \ref{sec:spaces}.
-In Section \ref{sec:main}, the multirate method is presented, the subsection \ref{sec:stability} is devoted to the stability analysis and the subsection \ref{sec:alg} presents the adaptive algorithm.
+In Section \ref{sec:main}, the multirate method is presented, the subsection \ref{sec:stability} is devoted to the stability analysis and the subsections \ref{sec:main_method}-\ref{sec:alg} present the adaptive algorithm.
 Numerical tests are shown in Section \ref{sec:numerical}.
 A conclusion is drawn in Section \ref{sec:conclusion}.